 Each trip provides our Badgers with an unique volunteering experience by focusing on various social issues.
 Alternative Breaks partners with environmental, social, and business based organizations, making sure that we are able to provide our students with a range of issues to learn about.

 How do I join the committee?

-Come join Alternative Breaks at any point in the semester, just swing by our committee meetings on Thursdays at 6:30 in Union South or email email@example.com to get more information!
+Come join Alternative Breaks at any point in the semester, just swing by our committee meetings on Thursdays at 7:00pm check TITU for the room location.
+Or email email@example.com to get more information!

 What if I don’t have any experience in service learning?

 No worries!
 For many students participating in an Alternative Break trip, it is sometimes their first exposure to service learning.

 How do I become a member of the leadership team?